kazuf3/portfolio/content/posts/CTFLearn-Reykjavik.md

 It is my first time to use Cutter.
 The decompiled code in C requires some trainings to be able to read.
 After the submission, there were some comments said we should follow the `rsp` register.
-I have no idea why `rsp` register here because `strcmp` implementation seems cupsulated.
+I have no idea why `rsp` register here because `strcmp` implementation seems capsulated.